filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-vulkan` option to the configure script.
 Enable support for Vulkan API to offload video processing to the GPU and also enable support for AMD AMF (Advanced Media Framework)/VCE (Video Coding Engine) encoder.

 This flag should be enabled on systems that have compatible AMD GPU to enable hardware-accelerated decoding.

-### wavpack
-Only works if the `encode` flag is enabled.
-Pass the `--enable-libwavpack` option to the configure script.
-Use the `libwavpack` library to provide support for encoding audio in WavPack format.
-Only lossy or lossless mode is supported, i.e. no encoding in hybrid mode currently possible.

-This flag should only be enabled if there is a need to perform encoding in the WavPack audio format.

 ### webp
 Requires the `encode` flag to be enabled.
 Pass the `--enable-libwebp` option to the configure script.
 Use the `libwebp` library to provide an ability to encode images in WebP format, create animated WebP sequences, including converting any supported video format into a WebP animation and extracting video frames in the WebP format.